- Violin, Assistant Faculty

 Khullip Jeung On the Web

-Violinist, Khullip Jeung has performed and taught throughout the US and Korea as soloist, chamber musician, and sought after violin pedagogist.
+Violinist Khullip Jeung has performed and taught throughout the US, Europe, and Asia as soloist, chamber musician, and sought-after violin pedagogist.
 Mr. Jeung started playing the violin at the age of 5 in South Korea and soon after immigrated to Hawaii.
-He had his solo debut with the Honolulu Symphony at the age of 9, playing the Khachaturian Concerto and soon after the Lalo Symphonie Espagnole to great acclaim.
-At the age of 15, Mr. Jeung moved to New York, after being accepted to the Juilliard Pre-College to study with Dorothy DeLay on scholarship.
-He received the Bachelor and Master of Music degrees at Juilliard studying with Sally Thomas with the C.V.
-Starr Scholarship, Teplitsky Memorial Scholarship, and the Irene Diamond Graduate Fellowship to name a few.
-He is in completion of the Doctorate Program at the CUNY Graduate Center in New York.
+He had his solo debut with the Honolulu Symphony at the age of 9, playing the Khachaturian Concerto.
+At 15, Mr. Jeung moved to New York after being accepted to the Juilliard Pre-College Division to study with Dorothy DeLay.
+Mr. Jeung also received Bachelor and Master of Music degrees from Juilliard.
+He studied with Sally Thomas and was a recipient of the C.V.
+Starr Scholarship, the Teplitsky Memorial Scholarship, and the Irene Diamond Graduate Fellowship.

-Mr. Jeung is on the faculty of The Juilliard School Pre-College and the JCC Thurnauer School of Music.
-Since 2005, he has also been the music director of the highly acclaimed Good Neighbor Ensemble based in New Jersey.
+Mr. Jeung is on the faculty of The Juilliard School Pre-College Division and the Mannes College of Music.
+From 2005 to 2014, he was the music director of the highly acclaimed Good Neighbor Ensemble based in New Jersey.
+Mr. Jeung was appointed music director of Love Violin for Children, USA, a nonprofit organization focusing on music education which has recently begun its international expansion into the United States.
+He is also a founding member of the BeneSori Quartet and president of the BeneSori Music Foundation, which he founded in 2013.
 During the summers, he has taught at the Maui Summer Music Festival and the Waterville Valley Chamber Music Festival.
-Mr. Jeung is also the founder and director of the 4Strings Music Festival in New York.
+He has also taught at the Narnia Summer Music Festival in Italy since the summer of 2014.
+In 2013, Mr. Jeung founded the 4Strings Music Festival in New York and currently serves as its director.

 Degrees and Studies